-Unbelievably Moist Sweet Potato Muffins made from scratch that combine two layers to create one of the best muffins you’ve ever enjoyed.
-Perfect as a grab and go breakfast or an anytime snack!
+These homemade Sweet Potato Pie Muffins combine two layers to create one of the best muffins you’ve ever enjoyed.
+Made to recreate the taste of sweet potato pie, these muffins are perfect as a grab and go breakfast or an anytime snack!

-Bakery-worthy muffins from scratch are fairly simple to make and because they are so versatile, you can “fill” them with any and everything from sweet potatoes to blueberries, bananas, and walnuts.
-And because I really have a love for sweet potatoes, I try to find any excuse I can to bake with them as much as possible.
+Muffins are always fun to make because they are so versatile.
+You can “fill” them with any and everything from sweet potatoes to blueberries, bananas, and walnuts.
+And because I really have a love for sweet potatoes, I will find any excuse I can to bake with them as much as possible.

-The two layers combine into an awesome blend of sweet potato, butter, flour, and brown sugar.
-The first (or bottom) layer gives it a nice buttery bite and is almost like a pie crust but more tender.
-The top (or second) layer is all about the sweet potato.
+The two layers come together for the perfect taste of sweet potato pie.
+The bottom layer gives a nice buttery bite just like a pie crust, but more tender.
+The second layer is all about the sweet potato.
 If you’ve ever had my sweet potato pie, this recipe is basically that in the form of a muffin.

-For a breakfast on the run, opt for these Sweet Potato Muffins.
+The perfect muffins that are moist with the perfect amount of sweetness.
+For breakfast on the run, opt for these Sweet Potato Muffins.
 Enjoy!

 Check out a few more of my tasty breakfast recipes: